neoforge-dev/starter/memory-bank/progress.md

    - Profile page tests failing due to import resolution
    - Component registration warnings in test environment
    - Shadow DOM testing inconsistencies
+   - Some tests are still using Chai-style assertions instead of Vitest assertions

 2. **Performance Issues**
    - Large bundle size for some pages